In chronological order: if it’s an upcoming trip, it will be at the top!

 In JULY and AUGUST I am organising three trips down the Darent Valley in Kent.
 This is arguably the most picturesque and interesting area near London.
 Arthur Mee ( editor of The King’s England series of county guide books ) built his house overlooking Eynsford and described his view as “ unique on the map of rural England”.
 Come and see if he was right!

-Saturday 1 July: From EYNSFORD to LULLINGSTONE and back again.
-(Walk 1)
+Walk No.1 Saturday 1 July: From LULLINGSTONE and EYNSFORD .

-Saturday 22 July: SHOREHAM to the LAVENDER FARM and back again.
-(Walk 2)
+Walk No. 2 Saturday 22 July: SHOREHAM to the LAVENDER FARM and back.

 Meeting at Shoreham village car park at 10.30 am. we will visit a Battle of Britain museum in a front room and a shed and have coffee / tea then walk across country to the Lavender Farm and Shop.
 The hillside should be purple with lavender and the hops should be well advanced.
 We will have lunch at the Countryside Centre then wend our way back to Shoreham through countryside described by Samuel Palmer, the artist, as “the veil of heaven”.
 We will pass Palmer’s house on our way to visit Shoreham church which has a memorial window to the Victorian geologist Joseph Prestwich.
 Cost £12.

-Saturday 5 August: OTFORD and a trip around the SOLAR SYSTEM.
-(Walk 3)
+Walk No.3 Saturday 5 August: OTFORD and a trip around the SOLAR SYSTEM.

 Meeting at Otford village car park at 10.30 am. we will walk around the largest scale model in the known universe which will take about 2 hours, depending on whether we get lost on the way to Pluto.
 After lunch in Otford we will interpret the village millennial mosaic then visit the church and the remains of Otford Palace before trying to find a sacred spring.